All You Need to Know About Ethereum in 2022

 Ethereum has seen tremendous growth since its creation, and 2017 was its big breakthrough year with its value growing by over 15,000%, increasing in price from $8.24 to over $1,314.

-This year, in 2022, it looks like we could be heading towards an Ethereum bull run.
-At the time of writing, Ethereum is now worth $2,800.
+This year, in 2022, it looks like we could be heading towards an Ethereum bull run as we get closer by the day to the transition to Ethereum 2.0!

 Here are some examples of how it can be used: